jeroentvb/wind-scrape/README.md

 Use with caution and for *personal* use only!

 ### Caution
 To be able to use this package with the ubuntu shell on windows 10 (and possibly linux), I've added the flag `--no-sandbox` to puppeteer.launch().
 This means that puppeteer will launch without a sandbox.
+(Puppeteer is the headless browser used for scraping).
 This is a security risk, so only use it to visit sites you trust!
 More info on this, or how to configure it properly [here](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#setting-up-chrome-linux-sandbox).
 In the case of this package, it only visits `www.windguru.cz` and `www.windy.com`.
 Only use this package for scraping those sites if you deem them safe.
 I'm not responsible for anything that happens.

 ### Note